Croesor quarry: Unusual Features

 Croesor is notable amongst Welsh slate quarries for being almost entirely underground, with no significant surface workings.
 It was rare in its extensive use of forced air ventilation instead of the more common natural ventilation used in most slate mines.
 It also generated relatively small external waste tips compared with the volume of finished slates produced; this was largely achieved by back-filling underground chambers with waste once they were exhausted.

 Operation

 Output in the early years was quite low, but following Kellow's innovations, was between 5,000 and 6,000 tons per year but then declined until the quarry closed.
 At its peak, around 300 men were employed there, of whom some 70 stayed in barracks.
 Forced ventilation was used, and a large fan house was constructed near the entrance to the adit.
-It housed a Guibal fan, although described by Richards as a Guiblas fan, and experiments were also carried out with waterblast ventilation, using a vertical shaft between the chambers and the hillside.
+It housed a Guibal fan, although described by Richards as a Guiblas fan, and experiments were also carried out with water blast ventilation, using a vertical shaft between the chambers and the hillside.
 The Guibal fan was patented in Belgium by Guibal in 1862, and its spiral case which surrounded the fan blades made it much superior to previous open-fan designs.
 Such fans were used extensively for mine ventilation throughout Britain.